 In my research, I have constructed a new Augmented Human Development Index (AHDI) that goes beyond the original three dimensions considered by the HDI (health, education and material living standards) to also incorporate political and civil freedom.
 This project has resulted in a comprehensive database that tracks Augmented Human Development (AHD) for up to 162 countries over one and a half centuries (see here)

 My results show that augmented human development (AHD) grew substantially around the world since 1870, reaching in 2015 a level 5.3-fold that of 1870.
 In other words, the ability of individuals to choose the lives they want to live has significantly expanded during this time period.
-However, there is significant room for improvement in some parts of the world, because there are still significant differences in AHD across countries nowadays (see Figure 1).
+However, there is significant room for improvement in some parts of the world, because there are still significant differences in AHD across countries nowadays, as seen in the following map.